 - Add the beaten eggs and melted butter to the bowl and stir to combine.

 - While the mixer is running slowly, add the flour and salt and mix until the dough comes together.
 Mix for a whole five minutes to work the dough well.
 Turn off the bowl and let the dough sit in the bowl of the mixer for 10 minutes.

 - After the rest period turn the dough out into a lightly oiled bowl, cover the bowl with plastic wrap and refrigerate the dough for at least 2 hours, but up to overnight.
 The goal is to get the dough cold enough to work with easily and have the butter solidify.

 - To form the donuts: Remove the dough from the fridge and roll it out on a lightly floured surface until it is 1/2 to 1/3 of an inch thick.
 Use a three-inch donut cutter to cut out the donuts.

 - Place the cut donuts and holes on a lightly greased baking sheet.

 - Cover the donuts and let them rise until doubled in size, about one hour.
 The donuts will be very puffy and airy looking.

 - Use a slotted spoon to remove the donuts from the hot oil and place them on a paper towel lined baking sheet to remove extra grease.
 Let them cool slightly.
-Dip the hot donuts in the glaze and enjoy right away.
+Dip the hot donuts in the glaze (I like to flip on both sides so it’s fully covered) and enjoy right away.

 - This is the most amazing donut recipe and the only one I have made for years.
 ENJOY!